 7. The Building’s Flatiron Architecture Fills An Unusual Lot

 The Columbus Tower is a classic flatiron building.
-Framed in 1906, it survived the earthquake and fire of 1907.
+Framed before the earthquake and fire of 1906, it was completed in 1907.
 The iron-like shape fills the trapezoid lot created when planned, gridded cities add a crosswise boulevard.

 The Sentinel Building was designed by architects Salfield and Kohlberg.
 This unusual design is covered in interesting green and white tile with copper accents.